shotstack/oas-api-definition/.shins/source/index.html.md

 > Scroll down for example requests and responses.

 The Shotstack API is a video editing service that allows for the programatic creation of videos using JSON.
+You can configure an edit and POST it the Shotstack API which will take render your video and provide a file location when complete.
+For more details check https://shotstack.io

 Base URLs:

 * <a href="https://api.shotstack.io/{version}">https://api.shotstack.io/{version}</a>

-    * **version** -  Default: version
+    * **version** -  Default: v1

+        * v1

+        * stage

 # Authentication

 * API Key (DeveloperKey)
     - Parameter Name: **x-api-key**, in: header.
-Secured using an API developer key as specified.
+Set the header named below with your provided key for the correct environment (v1 or stage).
+Include the header in all calls to the API that are secured with a key.

 <h1 id="shotstack-endpoints">Endpoints</h1>